 ACS then conducted an online survey (see more information below) and additional strategic sessions with OPSR while engaging with the Family & Community Engagement Team and relying on them for additional guidance and feedback.

 In order to develop a communication and outreach strategy, OPSR worked with ACS to survey low-income families living in rural counties who have young children.

 The purpose of this survey was to understand the following:

 Advocacy and Communication Solutions used targeted partners to reach Oklahoma families and confirm impressions about persuasive messengers and messages.
 With 107 respondents, over two-thirds of respondents had a child between 0-4 years.
 In addition, approximately 78 percent of respondents were female.
 Key findings from this survey included identifying pediatricians/health care providers as the most trusted messenger by 84 respondents as well as the types of messages that respondents care about like how their child develops social and emotional skills.

 In the future, OPSR would like to perform a more in-depth survey with a larger amount of respondents, but the information we've gained is still valuable to help us reach families with young children.

 Find complete survey results here.

-OPSR seeks to grant public libraries funds to support new programs or expand existing infant-toddler library resources to equip families with knowledge and access to resources to support the development of their children.
-These projects will provide greater opportunities for infants, toddlers, and their families to access crucial early childhood information in a welcome environment, to engage these families in rich learning resources tailored to their needs, and focus on outreach to families with infants and toddlers who are vulnerable or underserved to have equitable access to early literacy experiences.
+OPSR sought to grant public libraries funds to support new programs or expand existing infant-toddler library resources to equip families with knowledge and access to resources to support the development of their children.
+These projects provide greater opportunities for infants, toddlers, and their families to access crucial early childhood information in a welcome environment, to engage these families in rich learning resources tailored to their needs, and focus on outreach to families with infants and toddlers who are vulnerable or underserved to have equitable access to early literacy experiences.

 Find everything you need to know about the work we're doing to maximize parent choice.